hashicorp/terraform-provider-google/website/docs/r/cloudbuild_trigger.html.markdown

 * `repo_type` -
   (Required)
   The type of the repo, since it may not be explicit from the repo field (e.g from a URL).
-  Possible values are `UNKNOWN`, `CLOUD_SOURCE_REPOSITORIES`, and `GITHUB`.
+  Values can be UNKNOWN, CLOUD_SOURCE_REPOSITORIES, GITHUB Possible values are `UNKNOWN`, `CLOUD_SOURCE_REPOSITORIES`, and `GITHUB`.

 * `revision` -